PeaBrane/peapods/README.md

 ## Dependencies (numba)

 The required dependencies should come with any standard Python installations.
-However, it is highly recommended that you install Numba for efficient simulation.
+However, it is highly recommended that you install Numba for efficient simulation:
-Simply create a new python environment and do:

 `pip install numba`

+The complete list of dependencies is found in [requirements.txt](requirements.txt)

 ## Contribution